Who is Alice Marie Johnson, the great-grandmother Trump is granting clemency to?

 HOW DO PRESIDENTIAL PARDONS WORK?

-She later enlisted her lawyer, Shawn Holley, to work on getting clemency for Johnson and Cyntoia Brown, who is serving life in prison for a murder she committed when she was 16, the New York Daily News reported.
-Supporters of Brown have said she shot the 43-year-old man because she was afraid for her life and a victim of sex trafficking, according to The Tennessean.
+Kardashian West later enlisted her lawyer, Shawn Holley, to work on getting clemency for Johnson and Cyntoia Brown, who is serving life in prison for a murder she committed when she was 16 and a victim of sex trafficking, supporters have said.

 “[Johnson] has been a model prisoner and has the support of the warden, government officials and a host of others in her bid for release,” Holley has said.

-The great-grandmother, who has been in jail for more than 20 years, is aware of Kardashian West’s help and sent the reality television star a thank you note, TMZ reported last year.
+The great-grandmother previously sent the reality television star a thank you note, TMZ reported last year.

 “Ms. Kardashian you are literally helping to save my life and restore me to my family,” Johnson wrote in the letter.
 “I was drowning and you have thrown me a life jacket and given me hope that this Life jacket I’m serving may one day be taken off.”